HusseinAdel7/Lab_Master/README.md

 > # Lab_Master
 # Lab_Master

 **Lab_Master** is a desktop application designed to streamline the management of IT Department labs.
-It provides detailed insights into labs, computers, software, and students, while offering automation for group and student distribution.
+It provides detailed insights into labs, computers, software, and students while offering group and student distribution automation.

 ---